-Entitlement to attend and vote at the meeting, and the number of votes which may be cast at the meeting, will be determined by reference to the Company's register of members at 3.00pm on May 15, 2017 or, if the meeting is adjourned, 48 hours before the time fixed for the adjourned meeting (as the case may be).
+Entitlement to attend and vote at the meeting, and the number of votes which may be cast at the meeting, will be determined by reference to the Company's register of members at close of business on Tuesday May 5, 2020 or, if the meeting is adjourned, at close of business on the day which is two working days before the day of the adjourned meeting (as the case may be).
 In each case, changes to the register of members after such time will be disregarded.